-CTE Showcase is a statewide Michigan advocacy event held in the spring of every year in the Capitol Rotunda.
-Each year the Showcase features 14 different CTE programs from various regions and career clusters.
+CTE Showcase is a statewide Michigan advocacy event held in the Capitol Rotunda.
+Each year, the Showcase features different CTE programs from various regions and career clusters.
 Students, instructors, business and industry partners, and administrators use this opportunity to educate their legislative delegation.
 Student-led booths highlight several of the occupational skills and work-based learning opportunities.
 It is imperative that all CTE administrators attend this event even if your district has no program showcased.
-Use this Showcase as your legislative activity every April.
+Use this Showcase as your legislative activity.
 (See your legislative calendar.)